Woodstock at 50: Weird facts about the famous music festival

 "What happened at White Lake this weekend, may have been more than an uncontrolled outpouring of hip young people, struggling as they did to survive," one commentator said in the CBS Evening News at the time.

-A half-century later, there's been plenty of interest in replicating it, even if the most recent attempt, Woodstock 50, is finally dead due to difficulty finding a location and acts dropping out.
+A half-century later, there's been plenty of interest in replicating it, even if the most recent attempt, Woodstock 50, never ended up happening due to difficulty finding a location and acts dropping out.

 Still, as well-trodden as some of the stories surrounding Woodstock are -- the helicopters airlifting musical acts and food, the bad weather, the fact that it didn't actually happen in Woodstock, New York -- a few details may have escaped you.
 Here are five things you might not know about the iconic cultural event.